 Today I am an Olympic hopeful looking to compete in the 2016 Rio Olympics with an amazing and talented squad.
 Keeping words of encouragement and phrases in view played, and still plays, a HUGE role in me being able to make the daily choice to believe in myself, my capabilities and my dreams.

-I’ve always felt a pull/calling/passion to use my platform to do more by providing young girls with encouraging words and content that they can bring with them on their journey to reaching their goals.
+I’ve always felt a pull/calling/passion to use my platform to do more by providing young girls and others with encouraging words and content that they can bring with them on their journey to reaching their goals.